JnCBrito/Methods/README.md

 # Methods
-This is a companion code to Section 2 of of "José Brito, Andrei Goloubentsev, Evgeny Goncharov,  Automatic Adjoint Differentiation for special functions involving expectations".
+This is a companion code to Section 2 of "José Brito, Andrei Goloubentsev, Evgeny Goncharov,  Automatic Adjoint Differentiation for special functions involving expectations".

 main.cpp calls the files with implementations of the two methods for computing the gradient of G for a set of European Options.